davidroyer/dkroyer/content/blog/Nuxtjs-Firebase-Auth.md

 <a target="/\_blank" rel="noopener" href=https://github.com/davidroyer/nuxt-firebase-auth>Github Repo</a>

 **_Notes:_**
-- Using Nuxt.js `mode: 'spa'` via `nuxt.config.js`
+- I am using `mode: 'spa'` via `nuxt.config.js`
+- You need to enable the Sign-In Method for Google from the Authentication settings via your Firebase Console
-- Using Firebase Hosting but it should work with any static hosting provider
+- I am using Firebase Hosting but it should work with any static hosting provider.
+However, you'll need to authorize that domain via your Firebase Console in Authentication settings via your Firebase Console under the Sign-In Methods Tab

 I have created 3 files that handle the issues faced when attempting to use Firebase Auth with Nuxt.js.